rapporto/docs/source-lk-v1/api/eng/http_eng/eng_http_status.rst

 The URL for statuses is set in the integration settings when enabling the service.

 Extended statuses of sent messages are available optionally.
-To receive extended statuses you need to contact the :ref:`technical support <support>` of the Service Provider.
+To receive extended statuses you need to contact the :ref:`the Technical Support <eng-support>`.

 HTTP method: GET.